rmania/rmania.github.io/_posts/2020-06-01-blog_intro.md

 2) main challenges people face when developing ML capabilities are scale, version control, model reproducibility, and aligning stakeholders.
 There is much more to it and you can find the report [here]([https://info.algorithmia.com/hubfs/2019/Whitepapers/The-State-of-Enterprise-ML-2020/Algorithmia_2020_State_of_Enterprise_ML.pdf?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-9Vd4xkmSNgZRdtOAxrGPWwvHj0DE9xCiktWf-bS0o6m80dXV_jV20L-cbkLq6DzbxiK7hL](https://info.algorithmia.com/hubfs/2019/Whitepapers/The-State-of-Enterprise-ML-2020/Algorithmia_2020_State_of_Enterprise_ML.pdf?utm_campaign=The Batch&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-9Vd4xkmSNgZRdtOAxrGPWwvHj0DE9xCiktWf-bS0o6m80dXV_jV20L-cbkLq6DzbxiK7hL))

 This report also states that many companies haven't figured out how to realize their AI ambitions.
 Although AI budgets are on the rise, only 22 percent of companies using machine learning have successfully deployed a model, the study found.
 There are tons of other figures but they all state the alarmingly high rates of lost potential.
-In a blog post that received some buzz end of 2018, Giovanni Lanzani, director of learning and development at GoDataDriven wrote an article about wasting money with data science. [(link here)](https://godatadriven.com/blog/wasting-money-with-data-science/) that describes this well.
+In a blog post that received some buzz end of 2018, Giovanni Lanzani, director of learning and development at GoDataDriven, wrote an article about wasting money with data science. [(link here)](https://godatadriven.com/blog/wasting-money-with-data-science/) that describes this well.
 It's still kind of the dirty secret of Data Science.

-But what are the guidelines, frameworks and best practices to overcome this?
+But what then are the guidelines, frameworks and best practices to overcome this?
 Should data science capabilities be siloed throughout the company?
 Is a central innovation hub that can iterate quickly and build rapid prototypes, helping to standardize ML efforts, a good idea?
-They can often vet new technologies quickly, ensuring their companies keep at the bleeding edge of technological development.
+They can often vet new technologies quickly, ensuring their companies keep at the edge of technological development.
 It is to be anticipated that these kind of centralized focus on ML and AI technologies may just turn lead into gold.
 It all depends on the organization and the use-case off course but it may be very much possible to distill out some key components.

 For instance establishing a strong bridge between the Advanced Analytics teams and the business can only enhance the adoption of ML-projects as is the establishment of effective practices and processes around designing, building, and deploying models.

 So in these series of blog posts I will deep-dive several remedies for the above-mentioned challenges.
-In a first attempt I will sub-divide the themes up into the following (all to be found under the section "Translating A.I. posts" [here](https://rmania.github.io/translating_ai/):
+In a first attempt I will sub-divide the themes up into the following (all to be found under the section "Translating A.I. posts" [here](https://rmania.github.io/translating_ai/))

 - **The A.I. strategy** - _what core components should it contain and how to align for maximum impact._